Talkamatic/dialogue-domain-descriptions/docs/examples.md

 Remember to work test driven, adding one test at a time, then making it work, according to the [tutorial](tutorial).

-The source code of all examples is available on [GitHub][github file browser].

 # Basic action